jfly/libtnoodle/README.md

 An experimental c/c++ replacement for the scrambling guts of [cubing/tnoodle](https://github.com/cubing/tnoodle).

 ** NOTHING IN HERE IS SANCTIONED BY THE WCA.
-NONE OF THIS MAY BE USED FOR OFFICIAL WCA COMPETITIONS. **
+THIS MUST NOT BE USED FOR OFFICIAL WCA COMPETITIONS. **

 ## Compiling